Tomodachi Life (video game): Release

-On April 10, 2014, Nintendo announced in a Nintendo Direct that Tomodachi Collection: New Lifes localization would be releasing as Tomodachi Life in North America and Europe.
-In May 2014, a playable demo of the game was distributed to Platinum members of Club Nintendo in North America, the data of which could be transferred to the final version to unlock a bonus in-game item.
-The game was bundled with two Nintendo eShop download codes for a 'Welcome version' demo, which could be given to friends.
+On April 10, 2014, Nintendo announced in a Nintendo Direct that Tomodachi Collection: New Lifes localized edition would release as Tomodachi Life in North America and Europe.
+In May 2014, a playable demo of the game was distributed to Platinum members of Club Nintendo in North America, the data of which could be transferred to the final version to acquire a bonus in-game item.
+In North America, it released alongside the Sea Green color variant for the Nintendo 2DS on June 6, 2014.
+Tomodachi Life would later release on June 7, 2014, in Australia and July 17 in South Korea respectively.